 I discovered that fine particulate matter (PM2.5) has a bigger effect on the environment and related health spending in the U.S. than both mercury and carbon dioxide combined.

-Conducting a study in environmetal cardiology at the University of Louisville, I observed how the death rate from heart disease decreased in the U.S. after passage of the 1970 Clean Air Act, which began regulating emissions of PM2.5 (Figure 1).
+Conducting a study in environmetal cardiology at the University of Louisville, I observed how the death rate from heart disease decreased in the U.S. after passage of President Richard Nixon’s landmark 1970 Clean Air Act, which began reducing emissions of PM2.5 (Figure 1).

 After the Clean Air Act, the overall level of PM air pollution increased in the environment, but a decrease in the fraction of PM2.5 correlated with that observed in the rate of death from heart disease (Figure 2).